Animal Nutritionist Career Profile

 Nutritionists may also be involved in research or teaching activities.
 They often work in conjunction with veterinarians and veterinary technicians, zookeepers, wildlife rehabilitators, broodmare managers, and other animal professionals.

-Animal nutritionists can work in a variety of environments such as farms, corporate research, and development facilities, pharmaceutical companies, pet or livestock feed companies, federal government offices, laboratories, zoos, and wildlife rehabilitation facilities.
+Animal nutritionists can work in a variety of environments such as farms, corporate research, development facilities, pharmaceutical companies, pet or livestock feed companies, federal government offices, laboratories, zoos, and wildlife rehabilitation facilities.

 Education & Training

 Animal nutritionists must take college courses in areas such as biology, chemistry, animal husbandry, animal nutrition, anatomy and physiology, mathematics, animal science, animal behavior, forage and food production, and ration formulation.
-During the course of their education, animal nutritionists are taught both computerized methods of creating and balancing rations as well as how to accomplish the same results by hand.
+During their education, animal nutritionists are taught both computerized methods of creating and balancing rations as well as how to accomplish the same results by hand.

 Some veterinarians attain board certification in the specialty of nutrition through the American College of Veterinary Nutrition (ACVN).
 This intensive program requires a two-year residency after the completion of the basic veterinary degree and year of general residency.
 This residency is conducted under the supervision of a board-certified veterinary nutritionist.

-Animal nutritionist careers are expected to grow about the same as the average for all professions according to the BLS, approximately 5 percent from 2014 to 2024.
 While competition for college faculty positions will continue to be especially keen, there should be ample opportunities for animal nutritionist positions in research, manufacturing, and sales.